France drives in 4 as Padres rally past Rockies

 TRAINER’S ROOM

 Padres: C Francisco Mejia is making steady progress in his rehabilitation of his bruised left thumb.
 He went on the 10-day injured list on Aug.
-17. “ He’s getting a lot of at-bats and he’s continuing to improve” at the team’s alternate training site at the University of San Diego, said manager Jayce Tingler.
+17. “ He’s getting a lot of at-bats and he’s continuing to improve” at the team’s alternate training site at the University of San Diego, Tingler saod.

 Rockies: RHP Chi Chi Gonzalez (right biceps tendinitis) had a strong bullpen session Wednesday and is slated to throw again in the next couple of days.
 Sidelined since Aug.
 7, Gonzalez is nearing a return.
 “He’s really close to being ready to pitch for us,” manager Bud Black said.